 I’m a gal who loves a steak and I am not one bit embarrassed to admit it.
 I’m happy when grilling, and it’s something I do pretty much 365 days a year.
 There is nothing that makes me feel more alive than cooking outdoors.
-My goal is to give you the inspiration and ideas for something new, and the gift to know you can do it so many different ways – not to be locked into one method.
+My goal is to give you the inspiration and ideas for something new, and the gift to know you can do it so many different ways – no need to be locked into one method.
 There is a difference between cooking and following a recipe.
 For example, cooking a steak totally depends on the size of your steak, whether it’s bone-in or not, and how your pan, oven, or grill heats.
-10 minutes on my grill can be totally different than ten on yours.
+Ten minutes on my grill can be totally different than ten on yours.
 Become a friend to your grill and stove and get to know them.
 Interpret every recipe and adjust for your own grill, stove and kitchen tools.

 - Kosher salt and pepper